Heteroscedastic Temporal Variational Autoencoder For Irregular Time Series: Related Work

 \textbf{Probabilistic Interpolation Methods:} The two primary building blocks for probabilistic interpolation and imputation of multivariate irregularly sampled time series are Gaussian processes regression (GPR) \citep{gp2006} and variational autoencoders (VAEs) \citep{rezende14,kingma13}.
 GPR models have the advantage of providing an analytically tractable full joint posterior distribution over interpolation outputs when conditioned on irregularly sampled input data.
 Commonly used covariance functions have the ability to translate variable input observation density into variable interpolation uncertainty.
 GPR-based models have been used as the core of several approaches for supervised learning and forecasting with irregularly sampled data \citep{Ghassemi2015, li2015classification, li2016scalable, futoma2017improved}.
 However, GPR-based models can become somewhat cumbersome in the multivariate setting due to the positive definiteness constraint on the covariance function \citep{gp2006}.
 The use of separable covariance functions is one common approach to the construction of GPR models over multiple dimensions \citep{bonilla2008multi}, but this construction requires all dimensions to share the same temporal kernel parameters.
 A further drawback of GP-based methods is their significantly higher run times relative to deep learning-based models when applied to larger-scale data \citep{shukla2019}.

 Variational autoencoders (VAEs) combine probabilistic latent states with deterministic encoder and decoder networks to define a flexible and computationally efficient class of probabilistic models that generalize classical factor analysis \citep{kingma13,rezende14}.
 Recent research has seen the proposal of several new VAE-based models for irregularly sampled time series. \citet{neural_ode2018} proposed a latent ordinary differential equation (ODE) model for continuous-time data using an RNN encoder and a neural ODE decoder.
-Building on the prior work of \citet{neural_ode2018}, \citet{Rubanova2019} proposed a latent ODE model that replaces the RNN with an ODE-RNN model as the encoder. \citet{shukla2019} proposed the Multi-Time Attention Network (mTAN) model, a VAE-based architecture that uses a multi-head temporal cross attention encoder and decoder module (the mTAND module) to provide the interface to multivariate irregularly sampled time series data. \citet{fortuin20} proposed a VAE-based approach for the task of smoothing in multivariate time series with a Gaussian process prior in the latent space to capture temporal dynamics.
+Building on the prior work of \citet{neural_ode2018}, \citet{Rubanova2019} proposed a latent ODE model that replaces the RNN with an ODE-RNN model as the encoder. \citet{sdes2020} replace the deterministic ODEs with stochastic differential equations(SDEs). \citet{odenp2021} extends the prior work on neural ode by combining it with neural processes \citep{garnelo2018neural}. \citet{shukla2021multitime} proposed the Multi-Time Attention Network (mTAN) model, a VAE-based architecture that uses a multi-head temporal cross attention encoder and decoder module (the mTAND module) to provide the interface to multivariate irregularly sampled time series data. \citet{fortuin20} proposed a VAE-based approach for the task of smoothing in multivariate time series with a Gaussian process prior in the latent space to capture temporal dynamics. \citet{garnelo2018neural,kim2018attentive} used heteroscedastic output layers to represent uncertainty in case of fixed dimensional inputs but these approaches are not applicable to irregularly sampled time series.